RanvierMUD/ranviermud/docs/extending/areas/quests.md

       // setup the goals that the player has to complete for this quest
       goals: [
         {
-          // Each goal has a `type` such as one we built above
+          // Each goal has a `type` such as one we built above...
           type: FetchGoal,
-          // and a config, this is specific to each goal type
+          // and a config, specific to each goal type, which is passed to the type's constructor.
           config: {
             title: 'Retrieved a Sword',
-            // this quest only requires the player pick up one of the target items
+            // This quest only requires the player pick up one of the target items...
             count: 1,
             // which in this case is a sword
             item: "limbo:1",